digiur/GDCICD/README.md

 ```

 This will set `config/version="1.2.3-153"` in your project.godot file.
 The version number is available to gdscript at run time so you can display `Version: 1.2.3-153` somewhere in-game.

-A full list of editable Engine-provided configurations can be found in the [godot docs](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings)

-Configs listed there are formatted like `section/key/maybe/more/key`.
-Example: For `application/config/name` the section would be `application` and they key would be `config/name`

 ### GitVersion